project-fika/Fika-Plugin/README.md

 Fully functional with minimal bugs.

 - 99.99% of all base game features are replicating and working properly
-- Multi-threaded interpolation for performance
+- Unique interpolation system inspired by the id Tech 3 networking model
-- Compressed packets using bitpacking and flags (Fika is very light-weight and efficient)
+- Extremely efficient bandwidth usage
 - Headless client to off-load AI (see [Fika-Headless](https://github.com/project-fika/Fika-Headless) repo)
 - Base game bug fixes that have been unfixed for years
 - Base game performance fixes